translationexchange/tml-java/README.md

 Integration
 ==================

-If you are building an application using any of the following frameworks, you should use the SDKs for those frameworks:
+If you are building an application using any of the following frameworks, you should use the SDKs for those frameworks instead:

 * Android applications: [tr8n_android_clientsdk](https://github.com/tr8n/tr8n_android_clientsdk)
 * Swing applications: [tr8n_swing_clientsdk](https://github.com/tr8n/tr8n_swing_clientsdk)